 52. Power to invest

-Where, under section 49(1)(b), a college Trust Fund is maintained at a bank, the governing council may, with the written approval of the Treasurer, invest any funds of the college that are not immediately required for the purposes of this Act in the manner that moneys in the Public Bank Account may be invested under the Financial Administration and Audit Act 1985.
+If a college Trust Account is maintained at a bank, the governing council may, with the written approval of the Treasurer, invest any funds of the college that are not immediately required for the purposes of this Act in the manner that moneys in the Public Bank Account may be invested under the Financial Management Act 2006.

+[Section 50 amended by No. 77 of 2006 s.
+17.]

 53. Minister may direct transfer of funds

-If the Minister is satisfied that there is available in the commercial account of a college Trust Fund a credit balance in excess of the amount reasonably required for the purposes of that account the Minister may direct that the whole or a part of that excess be credited to another college Trust Fund or to the Vocational Education and Training Trust Fund referred to in section 15.
+If the Minister is satisfied that there is available in the commercial account of a college Trust Account a credit balance in excess of the amount reasonably required for the purposes of that account the Minister may direct that the whole or a part of that excess be credited to another college Trust Account or to the Vocational Education and Training Trust Account referred to in section 15.

+[Section 53 amended by No. 77 of 2006 s.
+17.]

-54. Application of Financial Administration and Audit Act 1985
+54. Application of Financial Management Act 2006 and Auditor General Act 2006

-(1) The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of a college and its operations.
+(1) The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of a college and its operations.

-(2) The financial year of a college begins on 1 January and ends on 31 December and a reference in the Financial Administration and Audit Act 1985 to an annual report is to be construed accordingly.
+(2) The financial year of a college begins on 1 January and ends on 31 December and a reference in the Financial Management Act 2006 to an annual report is to be construed accordingly.

 (3) The Minister, with the approval of the Treasurer, may determine that for the purposes of this section in respect of any operation of the college another period of one year may be substituted for the financial year referred to in subsection (2).

-(4) Section 14 of the Financial Administration and Audit Act 1985 does not apply to a college Trust Fund.
+(4) Section 20 of the Financial Management Act 2006 does not apply to a college Trust Account.

+[Section 54 amended by No. 77 of 2006 s.
+17.]

 Division 4 — Failure of governing council to operate efficiently etc.

 55. Minister may take action where governing council fails to operate efficiently etc.